NervosEducationHub/EducationHubArticles/pow_vs_pos_unravelling_(explainCKBot)/index.md

 Additionally, Proof-of-Stake networks can provide more predictable rewards for validators, as the selection process is based on a deterministic algorithm that accounts for the amount of cryptocurrency staked.
 This contrasts with the competitive mining process in Proof-of-Work networks, where rewards are less predictable due to the inherent randomness involved in finding valid hashes.

 Finally, Proof-of-Stake can lead to faster transaction processing and higher throughput, as the validation process relies less on intensive computational work.
-This can result in a more scalable and efficient blockchain network that handles more transactions than some Proof-of-Work systems. - poisson distribution
+This can result in a more scalable and efficient blockchain network that handles more transactions than some Proof-of-Work systems.

-(add finality)

 ### Proof-of-Stake Downsides